-Basis for Assessment: Toxicity tests have been performed

-Determining OSE II is (virtually nontoxic).
+Basis for Assessment: Toxicity tests have been performed Determining OSE II is (virtually nontoxic).
 Acute Toxicity - Oral: Can become toxic if more than 60 ml ot 2 ounces is ingested.
 Acute Toxicity - Dermal: None.

-Eye Irritation: Slight irritant alleviated by copious eye

-washing.

-Skin Irritation: Skin can dry slightly if prolonged direct
+Eye Irritation: Slight irritant alleviated by copious eye washing.
+Skin Irritation: Skin can dry slightly if prolonged direct exposure occurs.

-exposure occurs.

 Respiratory Irritation: Virtually none.
+Respiratory Irritation: Skin Sensitization: Virtually none.
+Not expected to be a skin sensitizer.
 Skin Sensitization: Not expected to be a skin sensitizer.

-(Sub)chronic Toxicity: None expected.

-Carcinogenicity: Not a carcinogen.

-Mutagenicity: Not a mutagenic.

-Human Effects: None expected.

-Other Information: Not applicable.
+Skin Sensitization: (Sub)chronic Toxicity: Not expected to be a skin sensitizer.
+None expected.
+Skin Sensitization: (Sub)chronic Toxicity: Carcinogenicity: Not expected to be a skin sensitizer.
+None expected.
+Not a carcinogen.